AngMits/xut/README.md

 Installs and updates unofficial packages for Void Linux.

-_Created and tested for/with the [abyss-packages repo](https://codeberg.org/mobinmob/abyss-packages),
+_Created and tested for/with the [abyss-packages repo](https://codeberg.org/mobinmob/abyss-packages)._
- working with other repos is not guaranteed._
+_Working with other unofficial repos is supported partially.
+Code contributions, testing and general coordination is highly appreciated!_

 **This script is in the alpha stage.**

 ### Why and how